 According to Colorado Homeschool Law (C.R.S.
 33-22-104.5(3)(f)) home-based students are required to be evaluated in odd years beginning in 3rd grade.
 The Summit Academy offers multiple testing opportunities for parents to evaluate the academic progress of their students.
 Home-based Summit students are not required to participate in Summit's testing, but they may do so if they sign up in advance.
 Summit's full-time (non home-based) students are required to meet all statewide testing requirements.
 At this time, The Summit Academy can only test currently enrolled students.
 In most cases, the testing is free.
 Below are descriptions of the tests available for our students.
 Please note that the tests have sign-up deadlines.

 The ITBS will be offered at The Summit Academy on Thursday, April 16th through Friday, April 17th, for 3rd-8th graders.
 (Parents may administer the ITBS test to their 1st-2nd grade students at home.
 Indicate student info in the sign up, using the link to the right.)
 The 3rd-8th graders taking the ITBS at Summit need to arrive here by 8:30 in order to begin testing at 8:45.
 3rd grade testing ends around 1:30pm, while 4th-8th grade testing ends around 12:50pm.
 Testing is offered only to currently enrolled Summit students, and at their current Summit grade level.
 Testing is free!
 Students must be registered in order to participate.
-REGISTRATION DEADLINE IS FEBRUARY 14th!.
+REGISTRATION DEADLINE IS FEBRUARY 27th!.
 For more information about the Iowa Test of Basic Skills, click on the link to the right.
-For more details and to register for the ITBS test, click on the button to the right.
+For more details, click on the button to the right.

 PSAT 8/9 and 10, and PSAT/NMSQT